webclinic017/ML_Mastermind/README.md

 Linear Regression Model for Fundamental Stock Market Data

 ### Goal
-Build and AI to solve Mastermind.
+Build an AI to solve Mastermind.

 ### Plan
 1. Model out the data of the game.